ScathachGrip/.github/profile/README.md

 ----

 ScathachGrip / Scathach bot is not affiliated with [fate-go](https://fate-go.us/) nor [Type-Moon](https://typemoon.fandom.com/) in any way.
+For privacy information see the [Legal](https://scathach.id/legal).